Turkmenization

-Turkmenization is the set of domestic policies the Niyazov administration used in Turkmenistan from 1991 to December 2006 to force ethnic minorities to adopt Turkmen culture.
+Turkmenization is the set of domestic policies the Niyazov administration used in Turkmenistan from 1991–2006 to force ethnic minorities to adopt Turkmen culture.
 Those who resisted the state-sponsored cultural transformation were often deported.

 Antoine Blua of Radio Free Europe defined Turkmenization as the "policy of the Turkmen government targeting the education, employment, and religion of all of the country's non-Turkmen ethnic groups."

 Homogenization policy

-Shukrat Babajanov and Khurmat Babadjanov of Radio Free Europe/Radio Libertys Uzbek Service say that since Turkmenistan gained independence, the Niyazov administration has fired most non-ethnic Turkmen civil servants.
-Officials must prove they have three generations of Turkmen heritage before they are hired.
-All Russian language schools were closed except for one which catered to elites, and the government began to squeeze Russian from public discourse, including roadside advertisements, while mandating spoken the National language -Turkmen.
-Informal social control is used to ensure citizens speak Turkmen and wear traditional Turkmen clothing.
-Uzbek women who try to marry Turkmen men are exiled to Uzbekistan with their children.
-Babajanov and Babadjanov say these policies have led to the emigration of Russians, Kazakhs, and Uzbeks.
+Shukrat Babajanov and Khurmat Babadjanov of Radio Free Europe/Radio Libertys Uzbek Service said that following Turkmenistan's independence, the Niyazov administration had fired most non-ethnic Turkmen civil servants.
+Officials had to prove they had three generations of Turkmen heritage to be hired.
+Russian language schools were closed except for one that catered to elites, and the government worked to squeeze Russian from public discourse, including roadside advertisements, while mandating Turkmen as the national language.
+Informal social control was used to ensure that citizens speak Turkmen and wear traditional Turkmen clothing.
+Uzbek women who try to marry Turkmen men were exiled to Uzbekistan with their children.
+Babajanov and Babadjanov claimed that these policies led to Russians, Kazakhs, and Uzbeks to emigrate.

-In a few instances Uzbek children in Turkmen schools have been instructed to wear Turkmen clothing or be expelled from school.
+In a few instances Uzbek children in Turkmen schools were instructed to wear Turkmen clothing or be expelled from school.